total-typescript/total-typescript-book/book-content/book.md

 The test passes, but there's an error on the `...strings` rest parameter:

 ```
 Rest parameter 'strings' implicitly has an 'any[]' type.
 ```

 How would you update the rest parameter to specify that it should be an array of strings?

 #### Exercise 2: Function Types

-Here we have a `modifyUser` function that takes in an array of `users`, an `id` of the user that we want to change, and a `makeChange` function that makes that change:
+Here, we have a `modifyUser` function that takes in an array of `users`, an `id` of the user that we want to change, and a `makeChange` function that makes that change:

 ```typescript
 type User = {
   id: string;
   name: string;
 };